braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 All
 {% endapitags %}

-Percentage of users who received a particular message.
+The percentage of users who received a particular message.
 This number is received from Braze.

 {% endapi %}